oxigensalud/odoo-addons/oxigen_account/README.rst

   Accounting Date field.
 * Allow any account as outstanding receipt/payment account in journals.
 This allows to configure SEPA payment order and return flow more easily.
+* Change draft entries date when their date is before fiscalyear_period_date.

 Credits
 =======